Diogosadias/SEM2_PI/docs/SprintB/US8/US8.md

 ### 1.3.
 Acceptance Criteria

-* AC1: New CALs cannot be registered without the necessary employees (a Receptionist and Medical Lab Technician)
+* AC1: A CAL's must have an attribute specifying if it performs Covid-19 Test.
-* AC2: A CAL's must have an attribute specifying the type of tests it performs
+* AC2: A CAL's must always perform blood tests.
-* AC3: A CAL's must always perform blood tests.
+* AC3: A CAL cannot be registered without Laboratory ID, Name, Address, Phone Number, TIN number and the information if it performs Covid-19 Tests.
-* AC4: A CAL cannot be registered without Laboratory ID, Name, Address, Phone Number, TIN number and the type of tests it performs.
+* ACX: New CALs cannot be registered without the necessary employees (a Receptionist and Medical Lab Technician)

 ### 1.4.
 Found out Dependencies